 JetPatch supports custom compliance calculations using Compliance Rules, defined by the user.

-Custom compliance supporting the business needs along with the enforcement and technological limitation.
+Custom compliance supports the business needs along with the enforcement and technological limitations.

 Scenarios for using Custom Compliance can be:

 - The environment has Windows endpoints that are running a .
 Net-based application and you don't want to update the .Net software to eliminate potential application failures and downtimes.

 - The environment is running Docker-based applications on Linux endpoints and you don't want to update the Docker application because they are not supported by your application.